Connecting Qualtrics to Tufts Systems

 Adding a Tufts Login Screen

-- Log in to tufts.qualtrics.com and open your survey for editing.
+- Open your survey for editing.

 - From the options that appear, select Authenticator.
+This is the login screen that we will configure.

-- This Authenticator box is the Tufts login screen.
-Move it to the place in the survey you'd like it to be by clicking Move and dragging the box.
+- Move the authenticator to the place in the survey you'd like it to be by clicking Move and dragging the box.
+As you're dragging, a green bar will appear to preview where the Authenticator will move to.

 - By default, all users will see the survey questions - even if they don't successfully authenticate.
 To show questions only to Tufts authenticated respondents, move all question blocks to be indented underneath the Authenticator.